WTW93: Everyone Is a Complete Idiot Except Bill Maher

 Like swimming and stuff.

-Yeah, and so there you go.
+And so there you go.

-And also, I still want to say there's plenty of validity to this article, and I think the correct thing to do is not to declare knee-jerk this is unscientific, even though nuance of nuances.
+And I think the correct thing to do is not to declare knee-jerk this is unscientific, even though nuance of nuances, I think the sentence Bill Maher isolated is wrong.

-I think it's not at least it's not demonstrated by the article itself, because the article itself uses this, which is a horrible, this is just a wrong example.
+I think it's not, at least it's not demonstrated by the article itself because the article itself uses this, which is a horrible, this is just a wrong example.

 It's like incorrect.